Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 (refer to the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html>`__).
 If the learner hasn't caught up yet, then this will fail with HTTP code 412 and promotion should be attempted again later.

-If this promotion is successful, the node will now have fully joined the cluster and the earlier call to ``/cluster/join`` return.
+If this promotion is successful, the node will now have fully joined the cluster and the earlier call to ``/cluster/join`` will have returned.
 The node ends up in a *Locked* state and has to be unlocked with the unlock passphrase of the node that was used for registration.
 Afterwards the unlock passphrase can be changed (unlock passphrases remain node-specific and are not shared across nodes).

 Adding a Witness Node
 ---------------------